-- The provider must inform parents/carers of the Requires Improvement outcome and make available the Inspection Report. - The provider must inform MKCC. - MKCC will contact the provider to ensure they understand that no new two-year-olds, eligible for funding, are to be admitted to the setting from the date of the published RI report. - MKCC will also check the availability of 'Good' and 'Outstanding' places available in the area.
-If 'Good' and 'Outstanding' provision is available, MKCC may decide not to fund eligible two-year-olds new to the RI setting from the date of the published RI report. - The provider will be invited and expected to attend supportive action planning meetings in order to return to a least 'Good'.
+- The provider must inform parents/carers of the 'Requires Improvement' (RI) outcome and make available the inspection report. - The provider must inform MKCC of their 'Requires Improvement' outcome.

+- MKCC will contact the provider to ensure they understand that no new two-year-olds, eligible for disadvantaged funding, are to be admitted to the setting from the date of the published RI report. - MKCC will check the availability of 'Good' and 'Outstanding' places available in the area.
+If 'Good' and 'Outstanding' provision is available, MKCC may decide not to fund eligible disadvantaged two-year-olds new to the RI setting from the date of the published RI report. - The provider will be expected to attend action planning meetings with MKCC in order to return to a least 'Good'.

-Please note:
+To note: